crodjer/watchman/README.md

 In case of bigger projects, you could also have a test suit which needs to be run when you edit a project file.

+Watchman also takes special care of not cluttering the `STDOUT`.
+Everything that is not an actual command `STDOUT`, is directed to STDERR.

 OPTIONS
 -------